ranvuemor/AnswerDocLlama/README.md

 ## Example (Tested on Intel(R) Core(TM) i5-10210U CPU @ 1.60GHz 2.11 GHz with 8GB RAM; No GPU)

-Q: What is machine learning?\n
+Q: What is machine learning?

 Machine learning is a subfield of artificial intelligence (AI) that involves the use of algorithms and statistical models to enable machines to learn from data, make decisions, and improve their performance on a specific task over time.

 Unhelpful Answers:
 1. Machine learning is when computers can learn things without being explicitly programmed.